The following FAQs are for all Tuck Bridge Programs. Please see specific FAQs for summer and December programs below.

 Bridge offers a career day mid-way through the program that includes career panels to provide insight into the industries to which MBA and Bridge graduates typically gravitate.
 Interactive panel discussions and a networking lunch features topics from consulting to investment banking to marketing and the nonprofit sector.
 Additionally, we will have recruiters on campus interviewing and meeting Bridge students to round out our Career Bridge Program.
 Bridge Career Services provides workshops on writing résumés and cover letters, improving interviewing skills, and networking.
 Workshops will also help you tackle the tough analytical questions recruiters might ask.
 Bridge also offers access to its valuable corporate recruiting contacts with our online résumé book, which is sent to recruiters.
 Once you have perfected your résumé, it will be included in this book.

-Is there a difference between the two Bridge sessions?
+Is there a difference between the two Summer Bridge sessions?

 No. The same top-rated Tuck MBA professors teach the same course material in each session.
 Also, the same career development programs are conducted, and recruiters generally attend both sessions.